We believe that Flat-Fee and Advice-Only pricing is one of the best ways to reduce inherent conflicts of interest, and give the most objective advice.

 We are not day traders, “hot stock” pickers, or gamblers.

 We base our fees on complexity, cost, and the amount of work involved; not just how much money you have.

 However, this table is a good example of how those fees often match up with the normal industry fees.
 We don’t have any asset minimum, but we have a minimum fee for our work.
-Our minimum fee for this comprehensive planning work is $3,000 a year, and our maximum is $12,000 dollars.
-Even if you have 50 million, it is still $12,000.
+Our minimum fee for this comprehensive planning work is $3,600 a year.
 Our flat fee stays fixed as your assets grow.
 As long as the complexity, risk, inflation, or amount of work needed does not go up; our fees will not go up just because you have more.

 This puts our pricing structure is in line with other legal, medical, and tax professionals – one simple, transparent, and straightforward fee.

 Higher net worth investors are usually overpaying for advice.